hnzhangyang/SHC/README.md

 ``` javaScript
 var vnode = new VNode(tag, data, children, text, elm, context)
 ```
-**Note** Normaly, for render a vnode, vnode object must have tag, data, children or text property.
+**Note** Normaly, for render a vnode, vnode object must have tag, children or text property.

 ### Render
 After you made your vnode. you can use the patch function to render vnode.